sujal128005/limen/README.md

 Without credentials the app runs a local stand-in, clearly labelled as one.
 The stand-in signs its confirmations the same way and they are verified by the same function, so the check that matters is exercised whether or not anyone has configured a key.
 The two modes do not accept each other's signatures: the local secret is in this repository, and if it verified in live mode it would be a way to credit the float for free.

+The Adversary Console's F-class attacks target exactly this boundary: a forged confirmation, a replay of a valid one, a stand-in signature presented in live mode, and a browser-claimed success with no signature at all.

 ### Turning the gateway on

 Take a **test** key pair from the Razorpay Dashboard under Account and Settings, API Keys, and put it in `.env`: